jyun19980812/Info478-Final_Project/README.md

 ## Learning Outcomes

-- Learn more about the effects of COVID-19 vaccinations on COVID-19 related deaths around the world.
+- Is there a correlation between total number of COVID-19 vaccinations on COVID-19 related deaths around the world?

-- Learn more about the trends in COVID-19 vaccine distribution around the world.
+- How has the number of COVID-19 related deaths changed throughout the pandemic?

 # Technical Description